-Going by the specs, it could be.
-The second-gen 30 stuck to the original’s guns on the hardware side, focusing instead on improving app software and adding more streaming services, and the third-gen presses forward even more.
+The second-gen 30 stuck to the original’s guns on the hardware side, focusing instead on improving app software and adding more streaming services.

-So it’s out with Airplay and in with Bluetooth, which should please the Android faithful.
-When we reviewed the first-gen SoundTouch 20 back in 2014, we balked at the lack of WAV and FLAC support.
+The third-gen presses forward even more, so it’s out with Airplay and in with Bluetooth, which should please Android users.
+When we reviewed the first-gen SoundTouch 20 in 2014, we balked at the lack of WAV and FLAC support.

-Criminally, the second-gen SoundTouch 30 didn’t address this, but finally things are looking up.
-WAVs and FLACs are now supported, although hi-res will have to top the wishlist for a fourth-generation model.
+The second-gen SoundTouch 30 didn’t address this, but in this third generation, WAVs and FLACs are supported, leaving hi-res support to top the wish list for any potential fourth-generation model.

-Bose says that through 802.11n dual-band wi-fi the connection is now stronger and more reliable, with the addition of 5GHz compatibility catering for more stable streaming.
+Bose says that with 802.11n dual-band wi-fi, the connection is stronger and more reliable, with the addition of 5GHz compatibility catering for more stable streaming.

 Subtle refashioning doesn’t go unnoticed, either.
-The Bose is still essentially a rather bland-looking yet sturdy box, which dwarfs the Sonos Play:5 and Bluesound Pulse 2 - it gets extra beauty pageant points for its glossy, patterned panels.
+The Bose is still essentially a rather bland yet sturdy box, which dwarfs the Sonos Play:5 and Bluesound Pulse 2 - it gets extra beauty pageant points for its glossy, patterned panels.

-Around the back there’s a 3.5mm input and an Ethernet port for connecting to your network (and wi-fi too), so you can stream music from a laptop, PC or NAS drive.
+Around the back there’s a 3.5mm input, and an ethernet por, for connecting to your network (and wi-fi too) so you can stream music from a laptop, PC or NAS drive.

 More after the break